mazorith/CIS-Discrete-Structures/README.md

-# RoboGames-
+# CIS-7
-Code for autonomous robot to find and pick up colored balls
+Code and assignments for CIS-7